xpmatteo/tddforandroid/manuscript/007-some-theory.md

     }});
     point.drawYourselfOn(canvas);

+The point of this test is that we can use it to define how the point should talk to its collaborator.

-It looks a bit esoteric at first, but it will all make sense.
+The syntax looks a bit esoteric at first, but it will all make sense.
 The details on how JMock works are [in the appendix](#appendix-jmock).
 More about mocks in [GOOS].

 ## Presenter First